geramoidx/sorting-visualizer-repox/README.md

 ## REQUIREMENTS
 ***
-> This code base requires no specific modules outside of a basic web browser that supports the current javascript ES6 modules.
+> This code base requires no specific modules outside of a basic web browser that supports the current **javascript ES6 modules**.

+## INSTALLATION
+***
+> After cloning the main, repository into a local system directory, run the ***.\index.html*** file in a javascript-supported web browser.

+## CONFIGURATION
+***
+> 1. The main graphical index of the application consists of three sections of user interaction.
+>     - **Control Panel**
+>     - **Graphical Canvas**
+>     - **Bar Navigator**
+>
+> 2. Control Panel maintains the projects active buttons for the various sort algorithms, as well as a generic array button for automatically refreshing page activity.
+> 3. Graphic Canvas, this is where the magic happens.
+> 4. Bar navigator enables view of sorted bars and maximizes concurrency on the graphical canvas.